-With implementation of secure framework, there is also the need for constant monitoring and recording so that proper arrangements can be made for tackling a security incident.
+With implementation of a secure protection framework, there is also the need for constant monitoring and recording so that proper arrangements can be made for tackling a security incident.
 In addition, day-to-day operations such as users' access attempts and activities while using a resource, or information, need to be properly monitored, audited, and logged.